MBBS in Italy

 University of Bari Aldo Moro Bari 2012 Public

-Catholic Univ of the Sacred Heart Rome 2013 Private
+Catholic University of the Sacred Heart Rome 2013 Private

 Humanitas University Milan 2014 Public